 No, it’s not a pastime thing of mine.
-I only do it if I have to rinse mushrooms and cut off their roots.
+I only do it if I have to [amazon asin=B003XJG7Q6&text=rinse mushrooms] and cut off their roots.
 This is a very boring task, so my mind goes busy by counting them.

 Will that help my business grow?

 Nope, but there are other numbers to obsess over.
 This is what you can read about in Seth Godin’s blog post today.
 These numbers will help your business evolve.